 Usually you have between 1 and 8 treatments.

-Stereotactic treatment for the body is called stereotactic body radiotherapy (SBRT) or stereotactic ablative radiotherapy (SABR).
+Stereotactic treatment for the body might be called stereotactic body radiotherapy (SBRT) or stereotactic ablative radiotherapy (SABR).

 When you might have stereotactic treatment